Gandi/gandi.cli/README.md

 ### Adding a Web Application vhost with SSL

-Gandi allow you to associate a certificate with your vhost.
+Gandi allows you to associate a certificate with your vhost.

 #### 1. You already have the matching certificate at Gandi